Nearly 30% of Tanzania is protected land, making it one of Africa’s leading conservation nations. The country is home to 20+ national parks.

-The two main safari circuits are the northern and southern covering Serengeti and Nyerere (Selous) respectively.
+The two main safari circuits are the northern and southern covering Serengeti, Ngorongoro, and Nyerere respectively.
+Chimpanzee trekking in remote parks like Gombe Stream National Park and Mahale Mountains National Park.

 Safari is a journey adopted from the Swahili word, the language of East Africa.
 It is a journey in Africa that involves spending some time in the bush watching wild animals.
 So, a safari is any trip into the wilderness to observe free-roaming wildlife under the guidance of a professional guide.

-Tanzania is by far the best country in Africa to go on a safari -it has the tallest mountain in Africa (Kilimanjaro), the world-famous game parks (Serengeti and the Ngorongoro Crater), the largest protected reserve in Africa (Selous Game Reserve), the deepest and longest lake in Africa (Lake Tanganyika), and tropical beaches (Zanzibar).
+Tanzania is by far the best country in Africa to go on a safari -it has the tallest mountain in Africa (Kilimanjaro), the world-famous game parks (Serengeti and the Ngorongoro Crater), Africa’s largest national park, Nyerere National Park (formerly part of Selous Game Reserve), the deepest and longest lake in Africa (Lake Tanganyika), and tropical beaches (Zanzibar).

 So, a Safari in Tanzania is more than seeing the wildlife, it is an experience.
 Well, the safari experience is built around the game drive – a daily excursion in search of animals and unique sightings.
 It can be combined with many other activities including climbing the highest mountain in Africa – Mount Kilimanjaro, and beach vacations.
 In the coastal lands and towns of Zanzibar, Pemba, and Mafia, you can find some of the world’s most beautiful beaches, most extravagant diving spots, and fantastic historical experiences.